DFE-Digital/SUI_Matcher/README.md

-# Childrens Social Care - Single Unique Identifier

-A service to allow matching a person's records to the NHS number, to test if this could be implemented as a single unique identifier for childrens' social care in the future.
+# SUI Matcher

+A tool created by the single unique identifier (SUI) programme to match demographic details to NHS numbers using the PDS FHIR API.

+The SUI programme uses the tool to:
+- research matching success rates over different data sets
+- investigate how the matching process could improve data quality

 ## Guides